Mandarin & Mango Boutique Hotels

 Faralya, Mediterranean Coast, Turkey

-Book from GBP Book from £184 per night
+Book from GBP 179

-In the unspoilt wilds of seaside Faralya, 16 laid-back rooms and 2 villas offer peace, romance and fabulous food
+In the wilds of seaside Faralya, 16 laid-back rooms and 2 villas offer peace, romance and fabulous food

-In the unspoilt wilds of seaside Faralya, 16 laid-back rooms and 2 villas offer peace, romance and fabulous food
+In the wilds of seaside Faralya, 16 laid-back rooms and 2 villas offer peace, romance and fabulous food

 The owner, Ghislain, is well-travelled (born in Izmir, his father was French, his mother British), but this is where his heart lies.
 He invites his guests to make themselves at home; relax in the gardens or chill by one of the 2 pools; listen to the soothing sounds of, say, Billie Holiday (Ghislain is keen on jazzy-bluesy music, antiques, real fires, old leather chairs) as the sun sets over the Bay of Fethiye.
-Reconvene on the rooftop terrace each evening for dinner (all stays are half-board), which is a fabulous feast of 5 courses showcasing traditional Turkish cooking.
-Then, once rested and refuelled, head out to discover the natural joys of the region: unspoilt beaches, rustic hamlets, pine forests, rocky bays, Mount Babadag and beautiful Butterfly Valley - keen walkers will be in paradise.
+Reconvene on the rooftop terrace each evening for dinner, which is a fabulous feast of 5 courses showcasing traditional Turkish cooking.
+Then, once rested and refuelled, head out to discover the natural joys of the region: unspoilt beaches, rustic hamlets, pine forests, rocky bays, Mount Babadag and beautiful Butterfly Valley – keen walkers will be in paradise.
 You're only a 10-minute drive from Olu Deniz, but this peaceful spot is a world away from the package-tour crowds.

 Highs